 Every year, every team, in every level, in every Challenge has to compete in Instant Challenge (IC).
 It is the common denominator of all Destination Imagination (DI) Challenges.
 The skills IC teaches—leadership, time management, improvisational engineering, critical thinking, teamwork, and so many more—are too important for any team to pass up.
 If you are a new Team Manager, you need to prepare your team for this mainstay of DI.

 When should I start prepping my team for Instant Challenge?

 It is never too early to begin prepping your team for IC.
-If you have a Rising Stars! team, take the opportunity of the non-competitive environment to teach your kids the IC fundamentals: reading the Challenge, managing their time wisely, understanding the different properties of the given materials, delegating responsibilities, etc. Allow your team to participate at the regional IC day, and most importantly, allow them to participate at their Regional Tournament.
+If you have an Early Learning team, take the opportunity of the non-competitive environment to teach your kids the IC fundamentals: reading the Challenge, managing their time wisely, understanding the different properties of the given materials, delegating responsibilities, etc. Allow your team to participate in the regional IC day (if you have one), and most importantly, allow them to participate in their Regional Tournament.
 This will not only give the kids a sense of what a real IC is like, but it will also allow you to understand how your team is likely going to respond to the real deal.

 What are the different types of Instant Challenges?